JimCodified/labs/developer-tools/nodejs/porting/4_single_host_networking.md

 Congratulations!
 You've now containerized your application, deployed it locally behind a load balancer so you can scale up and down.

+Everything up to this point has applied only to a single node - there is no orchestration other than what a single Docker Engine can provide.
+In the last couple sections we'll look at how to use orchestration with Docker Swarm and Kubernetes.

 ---
 ### Clean up